Upper bounds on key rates in device-independent quantum key distribution based on convex-combination attacks: Conclusions

 By applying the CC attack to one-way and two-way protocols involving either maximally or partially entangled states, as well as ones including a postselection stage or relying on correlations with more than two measurement settings and outcomes, we have demonstrated that despite its simple construction---decomposition of a given quantum correlation into a `local' and a `more non-local' part---the CC attack turns out to be very efficient in proving that the current thresholds on noise tolerance established with help of state-of-the-art security proofs are already very close to critical noise values, below which the CC attack invalidates the security.
 It is worth stressing that computing the upper bounds on the key rates, or equivalently, on Eve's entropy, in the CC attack is very simple, in particular, much simpler than computing lower bounds.
 In light of the heuristic results derived in this work, the CC attack appears to be also a versatile tool to benchmark lower bounds to entropies obtained with existing techniques, such as the hierarchies of~\cite{brown_device-independent_2021,brown_computing_2021}.

-We have successfully applied the CC attack in its simplest form, in which the `non-local' (but quantum) correlation within the convex decomposition is fixed, while the `local' contribution can then be chosen to maximise its weight within the decomposition by means of a linear programme.
+We have successfully applied the CC attack in its simplest form, in which the `non-local' (but quantum) correlation within the convex decomposition is fixed, while the `local' contribution can then be chosen to maximise its weight within the decomposition by means of a linear program.
 On one hand, it may not be generally true that the strategy of maximising the probability of distributing the local correlation, for which the eavesdropper perfectly knows the outcomes, is actually optimal from the point of view of providing the tightest upper bound on the key rate.
 On the other, we have pessimistically assumed the eavesdropper not to possess any information about the outcomes in case the `more non-local' correlation is distributed.
-Although the linear programme can be straightforwardly adapted to utilise multiple non-local point within the decomposition, it would be desirable to generalise the construction, so that it actually includes optimisation over the non-local points e.g.~by approximating the quantum set of correlations with sufficient accuracy from outside by means of a convergent hierarchy of relaxations~\cite{navascues2007,navascues2008}.
+Although the linear program can be straightforwardly adapted to utilise multiple non-local point within the decomposition, it would be desirable to generalise the construction, so that it actually includes optimisation over the non-local points e.g.~by approximating the quantum set of correlations with sufficient accuracy from outside by means of a convergent hierarchy of relaxations~\cite{navascues2007,navascues2008}.
 We leave the above interesting developments of our CC attack for future work.

-\paragraph*{Note Added.} Upon completion the of this manuscript, we have learned that the CC attack has already been applied to a two-way protocol by Yu-Zhe Zhang \emph{et al}, while incorporating the optimisation of the non-local point(s) in the CC decomposition with help of the NPA-hierarchy~\cite{navascues2007}, as mentioned above.
+\paragraph*{Note Added.} Upon completion of this manuscript, we have learned that the CC attack has been applied to a two-way protocol by Yu-Zhe Zhang \emph{et al.}~\cite{Zhang2022}, while incorporating the optimisation of the non-local point(s) in the CC decomposition with help of the NPA-hierarchy~\cite{navascues2007}, as suggested above.